billchen2k/KDEBandwidth/README.md

 ### Content

-This project includes a KDE implementation with numpy, scipy and the following four KDE estimators:
+This project includes a KDE implementation with numpy, scipy and the following four bandwidth selectors:

 - Silverman's rule of thumb
 - Scott's rule of thumb